 - Allowing bread to fully cool (or almost) helps the bread with the nice fluffy texture.. but if you must, you can slice right away 🙂

-- Store in an airtight container at room temp for up to 3 days, or you can store in the freezer for up to 3 months.
+- Store in an airtight container at room temp for 2 days, or you can store in the freezer for up to 3 months.
 If freezing, fully slice the loaf before freezing.